 Nothing says “thank you” to your small business’s best customers like a solid customer loyalty program.
 And considering 65% of a company’s business comes from existing customers, you want to make sure your customers have a reason to come back.

 A customer loyalty program can take many shapes depending on the type of business you run.

-A coffee shop, for instance, could implement a loyalty program where every 10th coffee bought at the store is thanked with a free coffee.
-Or, a retail store could offer rewards towards the products sold after a customer has spent a certain amount at the store.
-Anything that allows customers to redeem their accrued rewards on their future purchases will work!
+A coffee shop, for instance, could implement a loyalty program where every 10th coffee bought at the store earns a free coffee.
+Or, a retail store could offer rewards toward the products sold after a customer has spent a certain amount at the store.
+Anything that allows customers to redeem their accrued rewards on their future purchases will work.
 And if you want to bring your loyalty program to the next level, offer tiered rewards to your most dedicated and long-term customers.

 Almost any business that sells a product or service can implement a customer loyalty program that shows your appreciation for customers that always come back.

-This appreciation tactic works well for business that offers a service.
+This appreciation tactic works well for businesses that offer a service.
 For instance, if you have a long-time customer who’s used the most basic subscription level for a while now, offer to give them more functionality at a discounted (or no) cost.